OPS-E2E-PPE/PowerShell-Docs/reference/7.1/PSReadLine/PSConsoleHostReadLine.md

 `PSConsoleHostReadLine` is the main entry point for the PSReadLine module.
 The PowerShell console host automatically loads the PSReadLine module and calls this function.
-Under normal operating conditions, this function is not intended to be used from the command line.
+Under normal operating conditions, this function isn't intended to be used from the command line.

 The extension point `PSConsoleHostReadLine` is special to the console host.
 The host calls any alias, function, or script with this name.
 PSReadLine defines this function so that it is called